 Annaleah is the Program Assistant for the Center of Leadership.
 She previously worked part time for both CFL and the Center for Civic Engagement.
 Before joining the team at 1813 Hinman, she worked as an Administrative Assistant in the Residential Life department within Residential Services.
-She earned her B.S. in Theatre Arts from the University of Oregon, and is currently adding the finishing touches to her thesis to complete her M.A. in Liberal Studies through SCS at Northwestern.
+She earned her B.S. in Theatre Arts from the University of Oregon, and recently completed her M.A. in Liberal Studies through SCS at Northwestern.

 Teaching and Research Interests and Experience

 Annaleah co-taught an introductory class for freshman through the First Year Programs department at UO and currently teaches Musical Theatre and Tap at Glenwood Dance Studio.
 Her long-term career goal is to be a high school biology teacher, but she is enjoying taking a hiatus from teaching to learn more about students from an administrative viewpoint.
-Annaleah’s current research surrounds musical theatre representations of the American family post-World War II.
+Annaleah’s current research surrounds musical theatre representations of the American family post-World War II...and chemistry.

 Civic Interests and Experience

 A member of the Campus Advisory Network, Annaleah has helped facilitate several Safe Space trainings and is an ally of the LGBT community.
 She also serves as a Board Member and the Studio Manager for the newly-founded nonprofit Glenwood Dance Studio in Rogers Park, as well as Board Member, Choreographer and Casting Director of the nonprofit theatre company Duplicity Ensemble.

 Favorite Leadership Reading

 Brecht on Theatre: The Development of an Aesthetic.
 “Technically, it’s not a leadership text, but Brecht epically influenced the course of theatre throughout the 20th century.
-He is a great example of the successful pursuit of new ideas within an extremely traditional framework.”
+He is a great example of the successful pursuit of new ideas within (and despite) an extremely traditional framework.”